conjohnson712/Landing-Page/README.md

 ## Legal
 The project, starter code, and concept all come from Udacity.com.
 The rest of the code, and minor modifications to the starter frameworks, are my own work.
+References to relevant course content and internet searches have been added in the comments throughout app.js.